raj-ch017/raj-ch017.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: A collection of my cool projects.
-The more I learn, the more this grows.
+The more I learn, the more this list grows.
 nav: true
 nav_order: 3
 display_categories: [work, fun]